openmainframeproject-internship/immunichain/webapp/README.txt

 		if you want to play around with multiple participant types, you will need to keep track of the participants you have created.
 When the app is deployed to a server, the login database and blockchain will be in sync.

+		Also for now, do not use the following usernames as they are in the blockchain already but not in your databases, and will throw assertionErrors: aweaver, arty, ftyler, klamar, coolhealth, lhealth, medpros, troop138